 Michaelmas Cay is more than just another Great Barrier Reef location.
 It’s a national park, a protected bird sanctuary, and a small sand island rich in historical and environmental significance.
-The Sail and Snorkel Michaelmas Cay tour is your chance to spend 4 hours at the unique Michaelmas Cay, snorkelling in shallow waters, seeing beautiful coral gardens in a semi sub, and observing protected seabirds in their natural habitat.
+The Sail and Snorkel, Michaelmas Cay tour, is your chance to spend 4 hours at the unique Michaelmas Cay, snorkelling in shallow waters, seeing beautiful coral gardens in a semi-sub, and observing protected seabirds in their natural habitat.

 Experience Our Itinerary

-After a 7:30 check in and 8:00 boarding, the beautiful 32-metre sailing catamaran Ocean Spirit departs Cairns, taking us on our way to Michaelmas Cay.
+After a 7:30 check-in and 8:00 boarding, the beautiful 32-metre sailing catamaran Ocean Spirit departs Cairns, taking us on our way to Michaelmas Cay.

 We enjoy a morning tea with muffins and focaccia while cruising out to the Great Barrier Reef by a combination of motoring and sailing.
-Also included on the way to Michaelmas Cay is a marine biologist presentation, a dive brief for those who want to try an introductory scuba dive, and a snorkel safety demonstration.
+Also included on the way to Michaelmas Cay are a marine biologist presentation, a dive brief for those who want to try an introductory scuba dive, and a snorkel safety demonstration.
 This way, everyone feels particularly comfortable in the cay’s protected waters.

 We arrive at Michaelmas Cay around 10:30 to give everyone the most time possible to enjoy the reef.
-Amongst the activities available to enjoy are a fish feeding presentation, snorkeling, a semi-submersible coral viewing tour, and even introductory scuba diving.
+Amongst the activities available to enjoy are a fish feeding presentation, snorkelling, a semi-submersible coral viewing tour, and even introductory scuba diving.
 Alternatively, lounge on the spacious sun decks on Ocean Spirit or take up residence on Michaelmas Cay’s beach for the day – it’s up to you.

 We begin our departure back to Cairns at 15:30, delighting in complimentary sparkling wine, cheese and crackers before arriving back to the Cairns marina at 17:00.